Unsure of what the CMA certification requirements are to qualify for your Certified Management Accounting Certification?

 IMA Academic Members

 The IMA Academic membership is designed for full-time faculty members of accredited institutions.
-The membership fee for this option is $135 the first year, then $120 annually.
+The membership fee for this option is $160 for the first year, then $145 annually.

 Members have access to benefits worldwide.
-In addition to this, academic members also have access to the IMA’s ethics curriculum, webinars, case studies, mentor program, research grants, and various other teaching resources.
+In addition to this, academic members also have access to the IMA’s ethics curriculum, webinars, case studies, mentor programs, research grants, and various other teaching resources.

 Staff Enrolment Discount Program